 1) Poor Website Design

-Issue: A study conducted by Forrester found that approximately 57% of users who land on a poorly designed website leave before even viewing a single page.
+Issue: A study conducted by Forrester found that approximately 57% of users who land on a poorly designed ecommerce website leave before even viewing a single page.
 Even worse, they never come back.
 Think about how much money you’re losing in potential sales with these statistics in mind.